mrf/oscon2015notes/monday.md

 - the last line is always the return, no need for explicit returns
   - Anything wrapped in curly braces is an expresion (last line is return)
 - Its all about the expressions gives great flexibility because all nested expressions are recursive
+- Lists
+  - Linked and immutable are most important attributes
+  - foreach, reduce, map allow you to pull values out of long lists, can work directly with lists like we are used to working with functions

+- Case Classes
+  - Special class type taking advantage of immutability great for working with data